 - ½ cup chopped coriander leaves

-- 1 green chili, chopped
+- 1 green chili chopped or add as required

-- black salt
+- salt as required

 - ½ cup tamarind

 - ½ cup seedless dates

 - ½ teaspoon dry ginger powder (ground ginger)

 - ½ teaspoon red chili powder – optional